Used Outdoor Gear

 Gear stores have the best hiking gear (thank you, Captain Obvious).

-So it makes sense that they would have a rental department so they can put that hiking gear into the hands of every hiker in the area.
+So it makes sense that they would have a rental department so they can put that hiking gear into the hands of every hiker in the area for low(er) cost.

 But when that rental gear comes back, it needs to be "end-of-life'd" to make room for newer gear.

-Chat up an employee in the rental section and ask what happens to that used outdoor gear.
+Chat up an employee in the rental section and ask what happens to their used outdoor gear.

 The answer may be periodic sales, where you will behold a vast array of cheap hiking gear that you can pick up, try on and examine for flaws.